HySoS helps with Challenges for Seniors

 *I, Antoinetta Vogels, author of Healthy Sense of Self and creator of the Sense of Self Method, am neither a medical doctor, nor a psychologist, but I share my SoS Method with you as it has helped me to greatly improve my own life and that of my family; it can do the same for you.

-- This Is How to Overcome Your Fear of Change Why do some of us struggle so much with change?
+- Ready to Overcome Your Fear of Change?
+Why do some of us struggle so much with change?
 What’s the reasoning behind this fear of change?
 Keep reading for a few powerful techniques you can use to overcome this illusory fear.
 Think back to the last time you found yourself on the brink of a major change.
 Maybe you felt a need for change. ...

 - 3 Techniques to Help You Cope with Stressful Situations Autumn is a time of transition; a time for big change and uncertainty.
 The “back to school” season can also bring on unwanted anxiety and stressful situations.
 Fall sometimes harbors a certain emptiness that can leave us feeling exposed and anxious for what’s next . . .
 The Oxford dictionary defines anxiety as “a feeling of worry, nervousness, ...